Video Analysis

 3 instances of 3 true black frames in a row

-When the drone’s field is close enough to significantly impact the camera's photodiodes, the sensor abruptly outputs three true black frames.
-If a CMOS sensor is overloaded by an unexpected and extremely bright light or an anomalous increase in photons, the readout will fail or the image integration will collapse, producing frames with all zero RGB values.
-This failure happens right as the drone passes overhead.
-By analyzing the two anomalies that occur immediately before this blackout and the sensor recovery process, we can determine the likely cause of the ISP artifact.
-These two anomalies are the charge lag that caused the star to overlay the blinds and the stabilization failure.Although it seems that all frames are completely black after the true black frames until the star returns, adjusting the luminance reveals that the ISP is still producing images, although each frame is extremely underexposed.
-This underexposure is an expected ISP response after encountering either an extremely bright light source or a sudden spike in photons, which are the same two potential causes of the image lag observed immediately before the blackout frames.
-Since no luminance spike is recorded with a visual or technical observation, and the only major variable outside the window is the drone, you can effectively conclude that an extremely bright light source did not cause the image lag or the pipeline failure.After the recovery process, the chance that a stabilization failure caused the blackout is also effectively eliminated, leaving the only logical conclusion: the failure was caused by an extremely high increase in recorded photons, consistent with the same mechanism that caused the prior image lag.
-During each period of the camera's recovery after the true black frames, the ISP clamps the camera to intake the lowest possible amount of light that an iPhone camera can record.
-As a result, the darkest values in the scene are clamped to true black.
-Unsurprisingly, during this instance, a dark trail of true black pixels persists in the drone's immediate area, matching the low-luminance zone observed throughout the video.
-When you combine the earlier observation of the drone's area being the area with the lowest luminance, it becomes even easier to conclude that the drone does not feature any abnormally bright lights that could overload a pixel well, leaving the only logical culprit to be the drone's field.When you also consider that I was able to observe the drone during this period without any visual discomfort, and with the video evidence matching my eyewitness testimony of the drone's movement and orientation, and that the drone's two red lights were pointed away from the camera when this occurred, it becomes clear that the sudden introduction of a bright light was not the cause of this phenomena.
+Although it seems that all of the frames are completely black after the blackout until the star's return into the frame, raising the video's luminance reveals that the ISP is still producing images, although each frame is extremely underexposed.
+This period of underexposure is an expected ISP response after encountering either an extremely bright light source or a sudden spike in photons, which are the same two potential causes of the image lag immediately before the true black frames.
+Since no luminance spike is observed with a visual or technical analysis, and given that the only variable outside the window is the drone, you can effectively conclude that an extremely bright light source did not cause the image lag or the pipeline failure.
+After examining the recovery process, the chance that a stabilization failure caused the blackout is also effectively eliminated, leaving only one logical conclusion: the true black frames were caused by an extremely high increase in recorded photons.During each period of the camera's recovery after the true black frames, the ISP clamps the sensor to intake the lowest possible amount of light that an iPhone camera can record.
+As a result of the camera's quantization process, which rounds color values up or down, the darkest values in the scene are clamped to true black.
+Unsurprisingly, during this recovery process, a dark trail of true black pixels persists in the drone's trail, matching the low-luminance zone observed throughout the video.
+When you combine the earlier observation of the drone's immediate area possessing the pixels with the lowest luminance, it becomes even easier to conclude that the drone does not feature any abnormally bright lights capable of overloading a pixel well, leaving the only logical culprit to be the drone's field.After engaging its pixel-well overload defense mechanism for the first time, the iPhone needed a high-confidence light source in the scene to quickly resume normal operation.
+Once the star was reintroduced into the frame, this prerequisite for resuming normal operation was met, and the camera mistakenly concluded that it was safe to resume normal operation...twice.
+Next, we will analyze what happened during the next two blackouts.

 The camera intermittently experiences the same failure while the drone continues its travel